quciet/Minerva_reboot/README.md

 minerva_bucketing-replication folder has everything needed to replicate the study.

-data folder has raw data downloaded from PITF & PRIO website.
+minerva_bucketing-replication/data folder has raw data downloaded from PITF & PRIO website.

-output folder is used to store all model outputs.
+minerva_bucketing-replication/output folder is used to store all model outputs.

 ## Instruction to replicate the study findings